 S7.
 Sensitivity analysis of the direct costs

+The '+' symbol indicates a positive outcome or improvement, while the '---' symbol indicates no change or a negative outcome.

 * In cases where resource consumption is zero for a specific cost type, the change in price will not impact the costs.